kicksent/repository-search/README.md

 ### Overview

 This project queries the github api for repositories matching a search query, browse by best or stars, and filter with one of three languages(simplified since it requires an exact match in the param).
 You can select a button to view details about an individual repo once you have found it.
+I also added a debounce so the query doesn't spam the api which I think is a preferred feature for these types of search bars instead of a submit button.